Festivals:

 2023

 With everything I learned from my first two shorts, and with Roger (DP) back on board, I decided to write a suspense thriller.
 This time, I wanted to return to a single location and squeeze as much production value from it as possible.
 My cousin’s place—where I had filmed part of What Do You Want?!—ended up being perfect.
-I’d actually started thinking about using their home while shooting WDYW, but I didn’t want to ask until I had a script ready.
+This time we had an ensemble cast of four, and the challenge this time around was coverage.
+How do I shoot 4 people in a single scene, where do I put the camera, how do I keep it from getting boring, pacing etc. It made my head spin.

 What I ultimately learned from this film was how to pace a story, and that came down to the writing.
 I was still loose in structure and didn’t fully grasp that until I filmed it and saw what I had—or hadn’t—done.
 Nonetheless, this project gave me the confidence I needed to push myself even further.
+Overall, it was an honor to work with these talented actors.
+They allowed me to try and learn something new, I would love to take another crack at either horror or a thriller.

 Two women with dark hair, one looking at a smartphone, the other leaning in closely, in a kitchen setting with yellow and gray cabinets.